Nam3loc/linq_softwareengineer_project/README.md

 ## Trade Offs

-I debated using Rails vs Node when thinking of how to start this application.
-I have never used Rails so there would be a learning curb but Node takes so much setup and configuration that it would bleed into my actual building time.
-Have dabbled in Rails and been learning Ruby, I decided to give a Rails app a try.
-This was an amazing learning experience but presented some trade offs.
-I spent more time learning so I was not able to style the application or complete unit testing like I wanted to.
-That being said, I am proud of what I was able to learn and build in around 2 hours.
+I debated using Rails vs Node when deciding how to start this application.
+While I’ve never fully built with Rails before, I’ve been learning Ruby through courses and experimenting with Rails on the side.
+On the other hand, Node often requires a lot of setup and configuration, which I felt would cut into my actual building time.
+I decided to give Rails a shot—and it turned out to be an amazing learning experience.

+That said, there were some trade offs.
+Since I was learning as I went, I spent more time understanding the Rails framework and less time styling the application or writing unit tests like I had planned.
+Still, I’m proud of what I was able to build and learn in just about two hours.

 ## Future Implementations